Soyuz 11: Aftermath

 Alexei Leonov, who would have originally commanded Soyuz 11, had advised the cosmonauts before the flight that they should manually close the valves between the orbital and descent modules, as he did not trust them to shut automatically, a procedure he thought up during extensive time in the Soyuz simulator.
 However, it appears that the crew did not do this.
 After the flight, Leonov went back and tried closing one of the valves himself, and found that it took nearly a minute to do so, too long in an emergency situation with the spacecraft's atmosphere escaping fast.

 The Soviet state media attempted to downplay the tragic end of the mission, and instead emphasized its accomplishments during the crew's stay aboard Salyut 1.
 Since they did not publicly announce the exact cause of the cosmonauts' deaths for almost two years afterwards, United States space planners were extremely worried about the upcoming Skylab program, as they could not be certain whether prolonged time in a micro-g environment had turned out to be fatal.
 However, NASA doctor Charles Berry maintained a firm conviction that the cosmonauts could not have died from spending too many weeks in weightlessness.
-Until the Soviets finally disclosed what had really happened, Berry theorised that the crew had died from inhaling toxic substances.
+Until the Soviets finally disclosed what had really happened, Berry theorized that the crew had died from inhaling toxic substances.

 A film that was later declassified showed support crews attempting cardiopulmonary resuscitation (CPR) on the cosmonauts.
 Until autopsy, they were not known to have died because of a capsule depressurisation.
 The ground crew had lost audio contact with the crew before re-entry began, and had already begun preparations for contingencies in case the crew had been lost.

 The cosmonauts were given a large state funeral and buried in the Kremlin Wall Necropolis at Red Square, Moscow, near the remains of Yuri Gagarin.
-United States astronaut Tom Stafford was one of the pallbearers.
 They were also each posthumously awarded the Hero of the Soviet Union medal.

-United States president Richard Nixon issued an official statement following the accident:
+The United States sent Tom Stafford, then NASA's Chief Astronaut, to represent President Richard Nixon at the funeral, where the Soviets asked him to be one of the pallbearers.
+It came at the beginning of a period of more cordial relations between the two nations that would lead to the joint Apollo–Soyuz mission.
+President Nixon also issued an official statement following the accident:

 The Soyuz spacecraft was extensively redesigned after this incident to carry only two cosmonauts.
 The extra room meant that the crew could wear Sokol space suits during launch and landing.
-The Sokol was a lightweight pressure suit intended for emergency use; updated versions of the suit remain in use to the present day.
+The Sokol was a lightweight pressure suit intended for emergency use; updated versions of the suit remain in use.